Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/KCNA_Prep.md

 ## Pods & Manifests
 - 08162025 Validate running pods on the node and then review pod details.
   ![PM1-1](Pods_Manifests/PM1-1.jpg)
-- 08162025 Delete the pod and confirm it is no longer running on the node.
+- 08162025 Delete the pod and validate no longer running on the node.
   ![PM1-2](Pods_Manifests/PM1-2.jpg)
-- 08162025 Create manifest then validate both spacing and contents are correct.
+- 08162025 Create the manifest then validate both spacing and contents are correct.
   ![PM1-3](Pods_Manifests/PM1-3.jpg)
-- 08162025 Troubleshooting of pods not starting due to being in a crash loop.
+- 08162025 Troubleshooting of pods not starting due to crash loop.
   ![PM1-4](Pods_Manifests/PM1-4.jpg)
 - 08162025 Troubleshooting of the wrong image being defined in the manifest.
   ![PM1-5](Pods_Manifests/PM1-5.jpg)